dylanhulbert/homework-03/README.md

 ## dylanhulbert.github.io/homework-03
-These pages were created as part of a Bootcamp
+I created the contents of this repo as homework for my Bootcamp at UofO
 ### Homework 03: JS Password Generator
 * Event listeners
 * Concatenation